 The Isle of Skye, often called "the Misty Isle," is one of Scotland's most beloved destinations.
 Steeped in history, folklore, and clan heritage, it is a place where dramatic mountains rise from the sea, castles cling to rugged coastlines, and ancient stories seem to whisper through the wind.
 Whether you are drawn by its breathtaking scenery, its fascinating past, or the deep connections to Scotland's Highland clans, Skye offers an unforgettable journey into the heart of Celtic heritage.

-History of the Isle of Skye
+What Is the History of the Isle of Skye?

 The Isle of Skye's history stretches back thousands of years.
 Archaeological finds suggest that Mesolithic hunter-gatherers inhabited the island as early as 7,000 BC.
 Later, the Picts established settlements, leaving behind mysterious carved stones and traces of fortified hillforts.

 From the 8th to the 13th centuries, Skye fell under Norse control, as Vikings from Norway raided and eventually settled much of the Hebrides.
 Many place names on the island, such as Uig and Trotternish, bear Norse origins.
-The Norse rule officially ended in 1266 with the Treaty of Perth, when the Hebrides were ceded to Scotland.
+Norse rule officially ended in 1266 with the Treaty of Perth, when the Hebrides were ceded to Scotland.

 By the late Middle Ages, Skye became an important part of the Lordship of the Isles, a semi-independent kingdom ruled by Clan Donald (MacDonald) from their stronghold in the Western Isles.
-The MacDonalds were the most powerful clan in Skye’s history, but they shared the island with other clans such as the MacLeods, MacKinnons, and Nicolsons.
+The MacDonalds were among the most powerful clans in Skye's history, but they shared the island with other clans such as the MacLeods, MacKinnons, and Nicolsons.

-This was the last significant clan battle fought on Skye and is one of the most famous in Scottish history.
-It pitted the MacDonalds of Sleat against the MacLeods of Dunvegan.
-Legend has it that the MacDonalds’ victory was so decisive that it forced King James VI to step in and end clan warfare in the Western Isles.
+The Battle of Coire Na Creiche in 1601 was the last significant clan battle fought on Skye and one of the most famous in Scottish history.
+It pitted the MacDonalds of Sleat against the MacLeods of Dunvegan, and legend has it that the MacDonalds' victory was so decisive that it pushed King James VI to step in and end clan warfare in the Western Isles.

 1. Dunvegan Castle